tZimmermann98/dinov2-dpt-depth-estimation/README.md

 - Store the two satelite image areas in the data folder
 - Store the train area LiDAR files in the /data/tran folder
 - Store the test area LiDAR files in the /data/test folder
+- Add model files to the model folder